knowsuchagency/promptic/README.md

 `promptic` is designed to be simple, functional, and robust, providing exactly what you need 90% of the time when working with LLMs.
 It eliminates the need to remember the specific shapes of OpenAPI response objects or other LLM-specific details, allowing you to focus on creating prompts and receiving structured outputs.

-With its legible and concise codebase, `promptic` is easy to understand and extend.
+With its legible and concise codebase, `promptic` is reliable easy to understand.
 It leverages the power of `litellm` under the hood, ensuring compatibility with a wide range of LLMs.

 ## License